Mooloolaba - Alexandra Headland

 Is the Mooloolaba - Alexandra Headland area keeping up with housing demand?

-With the population expected to increase by 1,128 people by 2041, around 564 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+With the population expected to increase by 1,082 people by 2041, around 541 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Mooloolaba - Alexandra Headland's approval levels have been below the yearly average of 33, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Mooloolaba - Alexandra Headland's approval levels have been slightly above the yearly average of 33, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?